aslan011/recipesMERN/README.md

 - Used Redux for state management, can become complex when moving between several different states.

 ## Future functionality
+- Add custom tags
+- Create enums when adding new meals for fields such as cuisine
 - Upload and view images
 - Personal recipe inventory, private and public.